davegoblue/StatRegressionJHUCaffo/CaretExamples_v001.md

 ## Overall Objective
 This R Markdown is to document some key ideas I have seen about the "caret" library in a JHU Coursera module on Practical Machine Learning.
 The basic syntax of caret ports across many different analysis techniques, and it seems extremely handy for many phases of analysis.
+The document primarily captures the code used in the JHU module for my personal future reference, along with a mix of instructor thoughts and a few of my syntheses.

 The broad themes of caret include: